gpadiolleau/AutoRBM/README.md

  - perform a network stabilisation using Gibbs sampling (for deep propagation through the network and for co-dependant layers)
  - CD-k gradients estimation

+This project use JAX as backend but it can easily be adapted to other ML libraries or Numpy

 I added a notebook ```test_autoRBM``` you can play with to check how it works.

 Feel free to take this code to play with and thanks for any help you could give me :)